About Granby Cum Sutton Parish

 Raise the Roof - Upcoming Events

-Fresh from the great success of the Chilli and Race Night (see below) the amazing events team are at it again, planning and putting together some great new events for your diaries - just click on the links below for more details:
+Following the fantastic time had by all on Halloween our amazing events team are at it again . . . . planning and putting together some great new events for your diaries - just click on the links below for more details:

-Granby cum Sutton Parish Council will shortly become the owner of a field of about 10 acres on Sutton Lane (between the Green and Redmile Lane crossroads) and, as reported above, have been granted planning permission to create a number allotments.
-So, we are at the stage where an Allotment Society needs to be formed - which will, in turn, need to appoint the representatives it tasks with negotiating with Parish Council the terms under which the allotments will be made available and used.
+Granby cum Sutton Parish Council will shortly become the owner of a field of about 10 acres on Sutton Lane (between the Green and Redmile Lane crossroads) and, as reported above, have been granted planning permission.

 We are pleased to say that, after a short break, Welcome Wednesdays are back - every week between 12 Noon and 13:30.
 Light Bites are served along with cake, tea and coffee so please come along for a chat and pleasant break in your day.